sop501/trelloD/README.md

 *Database*
 The structure of the database for this abpplication is available in the file "trellod.sql", just run the sql queries and you are good to go.

+*complete version*
+The complete app can also be downloaded by simply downloading the zip file: "trelloD.zip", in this repository.

 *How to Use*